 HBF works on the industry's behalf to ensure the technical standards and Building regulations that the industry is required to build to are realistic and achievable.
 Throughout the year we will respond to a number of technical consultations and appear in front of select committees on various issues, such as the EFRA select committee inquiry on Future Flood Prevention; and the Defra /Ofwat consultation on charging for new water and sewerage connections.

 One area with have had particular success with recently is the provision of broadband infrastructure to house building developments.
-We have worked closely with Openreach to resolve issues members have had on individual sites, while also liaising with them to ensure that changes are made to create a more favourable operating environment for house builders.
+We have worked closely with a number of providers to resolve issues members have had on individual sites, while also liaising with them to ensure that changes are made to create a more favourable operating environment for house builders.
 As a result of these discussions, the backlog of sites awaiting broadband connection has reduced significantly.

-We have since launched an agreement with Openreach with regards to superfast broadband provision that now sees all sites of more than 30 units qualify for free superfast broadband connection over and above the standard service.
-We have also reached connection agreements with Virgin Media and UTC as alternative options for builders to access superfast services.
+In 2016 we launched an agreement with Openreach with regards to super-fast broadband provision that now sees all sites of more than 30 units qualify for free super-fast broadband connection over and above the standard service.
+We have also reached connection agreements with Virgin Media and UTC as alternative options for builders to access super-fast services.

 Through HBF's Retirement Home Builders Group, we continue to undertake work to analyse the factors that are limiting the supply of both specialist retirement housing and the development of a wider market for housing for older people.
 Surveys of the wider membership have been undertaken to inform this work and we are looking to develop a comprehensive policy platform designed to improve the supply of retirement housing.